MichaelHWatkins/MealPrep.Solution/README.md

 #### Monday, 02/28
 * 4:00 - 4:27 Added Update and delete functionality.
 Still need to clean it all up but starting to come together.
+* 4:27 - 4:58 Researched a better api call from the spoonacular api.